 Building Our House

 Buying, restoring and building houses is a favorite gringo pastime in Merida, and the Working Gringos are no exception.
 When we moved here, we had just finished restoring a home in California, so restoration was not something we wanted to do right away.
 We bought a house designed and restored by one of the Yucatan's (and Mexico's) most famous and brilliant architects, Salvador Reyes-Rios.
 It was one of two colonial homes that Salvador had restored on "spec", and we were thrilled to be able to buy something so beautiful.
-Our house is called Casa del Panadero and is now for sale (more on that later).
-The house next door, which is exactly the same but painted different colors is called Casa del Pocito and it has been turned into a lovely vacation rental (see www.casapocitoyucatan.com for photos).
+Our house was called Casa del Panadero and it has been turned into a lovely vacation rental.

 At the same time we bought Panadero, we also bought a ruin of a house three blocks away to be our office.
 We asked Salvador if he would design it too, and he consented.
 Later that year we hired a contractor to renovate it and we named it Cho'hol, which we understand means "Mouse Hole" in Mayan.
 We don't know why houses have names in Mexico... well, we used to not know why.
 Now we don't know why houses in the States *don't* have names.
 Although Cho'hol is our office, it was designed to have all the amenities of a smaller two-bedroom, two-bath house.